Suryabelagatta/API_Creation/README.md

 API_Creation is javascript backend project which performs basic crud operations with REST APIs

 Build all of the APIs as per the Documentation
+There are 2 files
+connection.js (for connecting with the database) app.js (contains the working code)

 Took help with chatgpt to resolve some errors
 Refered youtube video to handle image files with nodejs link to the video: https://youtu.be/pfxd7L1kzio?si=u93DySOd88WeFBP9